 The increase in weekday PM peak hour trips and VMT for the Proposed Action results in traffic volume increases at the study intersection.
 The PM peak hour volumes at the study intersections are expected to increase on average by approximately 30 percent under Proposed Action compared to existing conditions.
 The Proposed Action increase in intersection traffic volumes is similar to the No Action Alternative, except for a few instances of slightly higher volume increases due to the additional growth in land use and some lower traffic volume increases due to different areas of the City being developed with the Proposed Action.
-The Proposed Action increases in traffic volumes at the Chain Lake Road intersection is approximately 10 percent more than the No Action Alternative.
-The 179th Avenue Proposed Action intersection traffic volumes are anticipated to be 10 percent lower than the No Action a.
-Represents the percentage that the Proposed Action results in an increase compared to the No Action Alternative.
+The Proposed Action increases in traffic volumes on Chain Lake Road are approximately 10 percent more than the No Action Alternative.
+The 179th Avenue Proposed Action traffic volumes are anticipated to be 10 percent lower than the No Action Alternative.

-Alternative.
 The evaluation of and significance conclusions for traffic operations (below) consider traffic volume increases.